 The project has also been the focus of academic theses across the UK, the US and Asia, and has been a keynote topic in medical symphosia, workshops and forums at the International Bipolar Foundation, NAMI (National Alliance on Mental Illness), DBSA (Depression & Bipolar Support Alliance), London-based Live Music Now – Mental Health Workshops, Students for Samaritans (Brown University), Active Minds (Xavier University), CMEology, The Humanology Project and Families for Depression Awareness.

-The Aesthetic of Mental Disorder: 2:365, Bipolar and Beyond, Missy’s follow-up to the original 2014 Art Book, is due for publication in March 2019.
-It is available to pre-order here.
+The Aesthetic of Mental Disorder: 2:365, Bipolar & Beyond, Missy’s follow-up to the original 2014 Art Book, is due for publication in 2019.
 Original paintings and prints from the project are also for sale here.

 If you would like to license or reproduce any images from the 2:365 series, or would like Missy to speak about 2:365 or related topics at your event, please contact Missy directly at email@example.com.